baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/CustomFonts.md

     ![MyDemoApp-NewFolder](images/Label/MyDemoApp.UnicodeHTML.png)

-## Embedded Resource custom fonts with Xamarin.Forms text elements and EmbeddedResourceFontEffect
+## Embedded Resource custom fonts with Xamarin Forms text elements and EmbeddedResourceFontEffect

-This section assumes you've added your custom font to your Shared Code project, as described in [Adding your custom font as an Embedded Resource](#Adding-your-custom-font-as-an-embedded-Resource), above.
+This section assumes you've added your custom font to your Shared Code project, as described in [Adding your custom font as an Embedded Resource](#adding-your-custom-font-as-an-embedded-resource), above.

 1. Open your shared source (.NetStandard) application source file (**MyDemoApp.cs** in this example)